pynapple-org/pynapple/doc/user_guide/06_tuning_curves.md

 tuning_curves_2d
 ```

-`tuning_curve_2d` is an `xarray.DataArray` with three dimensions: one for the units of `TsGroup` and 2 for the features, the coordinates contain the centers of the bins.
+`tuning_curve_2d` is a again an `xarray.DataArray` but now with three dimensions:
+one for the units of `TsGroup` and 2 for the features, the coordinates contain the centers of the bins.
 Bins that have never been visited by the feature have been assigned a NaN value.

-Checking the accuracy of the tuning curves can be bone by displaying the spikes aligned to the features with the function `value_from` which assign to each spikes the corresponding features value for unit 0.
+Checking the accuracy of the tuning curves can once more be done by displaying the spikes aligned
+to the features with the function `value_from` which assign to each spikes the corresponding features value for unit 0.

 ```{code-cell} ipython3
 ts_to_features = tsgroup[0].value_from(features)